-More specifically, the double bounces rule states that once a player has served the ball, it must bounce twice before a player can make a volley shot.
+More specifically, the double bounces rule states that once a player on the serving team has served the ball, it must bounce twice before a player or the opposing team can make a volley shot.
 Essentially, each side must perform one groundstroke before a volley can occur.
 The sequence goes as follows: serve, groundstroke return, groundstroke return, regular play.

-Of course, to fully understand this rule, a player must know what a groundstroke is, as well as a volley.
+Of course, to fully understand this rule, a player must know what a groundstroke is, as well as volleying or a volley.

 What is a Groundstroke?

 According to USA Pickleball, a groundstroke is the most powerful and most accurate stroke in pickleball.
 Because of this assessment, it’s also the most commonly used shot too.

 A groundstroke, in the simplest of terms, is a shot hit after the ball has bounced on the ground.
 It is most often performed near or at the baseline of the court, as a player can achieve a significant amount of distance from a groundstroke.